slrodini/nadir/README.md

 ## Algorithms

-`nadir` provides a number of Adam derived algorithm, as well as a customizable implementation of the Simulated Annealing
+`nadir` provides a number of Adam derived algorithm, a customizable implementation of the Simulated Annealing and a Differential Evolution implementation.

 #### Adam and variants
 The implemented variants are: